Skip to main content

 Most of our customers have let us know that they really love the way their jewelry wears over time, and we’re huge fans of it as well.
 The little scratches and scuffs that your ring develops are somewhat of a poetic parallel to marriage—not always a perfectly paved road, but the detours and missteps you make along the way are what ultimately bond you closer together.

-Is Gold or Platinum Softer?
-The Mohs Scale
+The Mohs Scale: Is Gold or Platinum Softer?

 If you’re wondering whether a platinum ring will scratch more easily than a gold ring or vice versa, it’s important to remember that all precious metals will scratch and wear similarly over time.
 However, the Mohs Scale, which is used to classify the hardness of minerals, does provide a bit more clarity into the minute differences.

-However, all precious metals will inevitably scratch—so we typically recommend choosing your preferred metal based on your color preference!
+Since gold ring scratches and platinum wear are inevitable, we typically recommend choosing your preferred metal based on your color preference!
 To learn more about alloy metals and how to choose a metal for your ring, you can read this blog post we wrote on the topic.

 Finish is a Factor…